sixtyseven/stan_code_-challenge/README.md

 1. `build: npm run build`
 1. `preview: npm run preview`

-   Note: Preview the built codes, ensure you run the build command before the preview command.".
+   Note: Preview the built codes, ensure you run the build command before the preview command.

-## How did you decide on the technical and architectural choices used as part of your solution?
+## Architectural & Technical Decisions

+1. Prioritisation and MVP: I prioritised correctness and navigation behaviour over visual polish, as predictability and responsiveness are more critical in TV-style interfaces.

 1. Project Initialization: Thought I have extensive experience with Webpack and babel, I used Vite to initialize the application because of its intuitive initialisation, superior build speed, extensive documentation and strong community support .